-- Imposing a tax on continuing investment would discourage and slow the velocity of investment, resulting in market illiquidity and increased cost of capital, with impacts on asset values and rents. - Tax deferral permits a business to expand opportunities to relocate, consolidate or acquire better, more efficient assets that meet current and prospective needs. - Reducing impediments to the transfer of property improves the overall allocation of capital and encourages the highest and best use of real property. - A like-kind exchange preserves cash flow and avoids liquidation of other assets or increased reliance on debt financing due to tax considerations.
+- Imposing a tax on continuing investment would discourage and slow the velocity of investment, resulting in market illiquidity and increased cost of capital, with impacts on asset values and rents. - ► Tax deferral permits a business to expand opportunities to relocate, consolidate or acquire better, more efficient assets that meet current and prospective needs. - Reducing impediments to the transfer of property improves the overall allocation of capital and encourages the highest and best use of real property. - A like-kind exchange preserves cash flow and avoids liquidation of other assets or increased reliance on debt financing due to tax considerations. - Unlike personal property, real property cannot be expensed.

-In addition, tax deferral may have a smaller cost to the Treasury than seems immediately apparent because that tax benefit is subsequently offset by a reduction in future depreciation deductions or a greater tax on gain when the replacement asset is eventually sold.
+In addition, tax deferral may have a smaller cost to the Treasury than seems immediately apparent because that tax benefit to taxpayers is subsequently offset by a reduction in future depreciation deductions and a greater tax on a larger gain when the replacement asset is eventually sold.